 A law firm dedicated to representing whistleblowers in False Claims Act and other qui tam litigation nationwide

 If you found our site by doing an internet search, no doubt you saw that there are thousands of attorneys who claim to be able to handle your False Claims Act case.
-So what makes Bracker & Marcus stand out among qui tam lawyers?
+So what makes Bracker & Marcus LLC stand out among qui tam lawyers?

 Representing Whistleblowers in False Claims Act and other qui tam litigation is our firm’s only area of practice.

 If you had a Lamborghini, would you drop it off for repairs at a generic auto shop, or would you take it to a technician who is trained and experienced with the precise machinery of Lamborghinis?
 Just like Lamborghinis, the False Claims Act is an extremely specialized and constantly changing area of the law, with millions of dollars at stake.
 We are one of a handful of firms in the country who spend our time—all of it—better understanding the ever-shifting world of False Claims Act law.
 That makes a difference in how we understand and care for you and your case.

 We are the lawyers whom other lawyers consult for False Claims Act cases.

 The False Claims Act has requirements unlike any other statute or claim.
 If your lawyer is not familiar with its intricacies, it is no exaggeration to say that your case can be lost before it is even filed.
 Even the top lawyers in America call Bracker & Marcus LLC to help them navigate the complicated—and brutally unforgiving—world of False Claims Act law.
 We are brought in frequently at all stages of cases, from initial investigation (by far the best time), to interfacing with defendants in the middle of litigation, to negotiating with the Government on the intricacies of relator’s share after a case has been won.